Heads up! This is a guide for admins. If you're not an admin yet, ask your Beacon admin to promote you so you can start managing fields.

-If you're getting paid or applying for grants in multiple countries, there's a good chance you're working with more than 1 currency.
+If you're receiving payments from or applying for grants in multiple countries, there's a good chance you're working with more than 1 currency.
 In a world where exchange rates are constantly changing - this can get confusing, and fast!

 In Beacon, you can store money in any currency that you like:

 Every account has one primary currency.
 You can enable as many secondary currencies as you like.

 link Enabling secondary currencies